sss-dclemente/PowerAppsCodeApps/README.md

 > 2. there are no issues in PowerProvider.tsx

 # Additional Scenarios
+## 1. [Create a code app from scratch](docs/how-to-create-from-scratch.md) -- A walkthrough to turn a blank app created with vite into Power Apps code app.

 ## 1. Connect a code app to data 🔌